Página en Español: https://www.orangecountync.gov/369/Espanol

 - UNC-Chapel Hill COVID-19 Monitoring Dashboard Disclaimer: the UNC Dasboard is updated weekly on Mondays.
 Their data is based on numbers from UNC campus health.
 Positive cases include positive results from Campus Health and clinical testing, proactive community testing and self-reports.
 The Orange County dashboard is based on the state’s communicable disease tracking system, NC COVID.
 In NC COVID, if a UNC student tests positive for COVID-19 and has used their county of residence (not Orange County) as their address, the positive result is sent to their county of residence first.
 It will be sent back to Orange County but it may take some time, maybe up to a week.

 Governor’s Executive Order makes face coverings mandatory

-Gov. Roy Cooper issued an Executive Order on Wednesday, June 24, that mandates face coverings for all residents older than 2 years old.
+Gov. Roy Cooper issued an Executive Order on Wednesday, June 24, that mandates face coverings for any person age 5 or older.
 This order supplants the previous Orange County declaration regarding face-coverings.

 If you feel a business is failing to adhere to the policy, please fill out this form so that an Environmental Health Specialist can work with the business to comply with the requirement:

-Please direct any media inquiries or public information requets related to Orange County’s COVID-19 response to Todd McGee, Orange County Community Relations/EOC Public Affairs, at (984) 220-5412.
+Please direct any media inquiries or public information requests related to Orange County’s COVID-19 response to Todd McGee, Orange County Community Relations/EOC Public Affairs, at (984) 220-5412.

 |Stay at Home|

-Everything you need to know about the Stay at Home guidance.
+Everything you need to know about the "Safer at Home" guidance.

 A list of information and resources about food, health, education, housing, and more